VacuFil: The story behind the unique torch-integrated extraction system from KEMPER

 This information was usually missing on the part of the welding technology manufacturers.

 Against this background, KEMPER set up its own testing facilities similar to those of the French Institute for Occupational Health and Safety.
-The manufacturer measured the exact characteristics of different welding torches.
+The manufacturer measured the exact characteristics of various welding torches.
 The KEMPER experts discovered a difference between the target volume flow and the actual volume flow.
-Many torches on the market to date have a design where the necessary flow-optimisation has often been disregarded and resulted in correspondingly high flow resistances – and still have the same design today.
+This was because with many torches on the market to date, the necessary flow-optimised design was often disregarded and correspondingly high flow resistances were the result – or still are today.

-The flow rates at this point and at the torch tip, however, differed in all models.
-This is due to a specific, but quite significant leakage in the torches, where air partly escapes at the joints.
-KEMPER continued to calculate: If such an extraction capacity is required at the front of the torch to achieve the highest possible coverage, how much must be generated at the rear of the connecting piece?
-Torch characteristics such as the shape and position of the air sampling openings were included in the calculation.
+However, the volume flows at the connection piece and at the intake opening near the burner tip differed in all models.
+This is due to a certain, but certainly notable leakage in the burners where air is sucked in at the connection points, thus reducing the extraction capacity available at the burner tip.
+KEMPER continued to calculate: If such an extraction capacity is required at the front of the burner for the highest possible degree of capture, how much must be extracted at the rear of the connection piece?
+Burner characteristics such as the shape and position of the air sampling openings were included in the calculation.

 Rules for effective torch-integrated extraction